 Bankrupt

 For more details on what these scenarios include refer to Automated Testing.
 The above code will also produce text files which you will need to record the incursion count and the funds each player has at round 5 and the end of the game.
-How you the reader record these, I will leave to you, my method was to record the data into Excel Spreadsheets which automatically calculated the average and mode of outbreaks (denoted as incursions in my documents as there was a change of terminology) and funds at rounds 5 and 15.
+An Excel spreadsheet was used to calculate the average and mode of outbreaks (denoted as incursions in my documents as there was a change of terminology) and funds at rounds 5 and 15.

-While you may not produce the exact same results due to the randomness of the game and the changes that were made while testing the frequency of outbreaks, you should be able to make the same conclusion as I did below.

 Test Analysis Report